New York Medical Malpractice

 You Need an Experienced New York City Medical Malpractice Attorney

 Pursuing compensation for medical malpractice can be a complicated and lengthy process.
 Unfortunately, the deck is unfairly stacked against an individual in such a situation.
 The doctor, hospital, or medical provider instead has the upper hand.
 They will have a legal team ready to provide a strong defense.
 Their goal is to avoid liability for their clients.
-They have significant experience doing this, and they know how to use the system to their advantage.
+They have significant experience doing this and know how to use the system to their advantage.

 Insurance companies are notorious for offering settlements that are too low.
 They are hoping that an individual will accept the unfair offer.
 This often occurs because a non-lawyer doesn’t know all the components of compensation to which they may be entitled.
 This means that the insurance company gets to keep the extra amount for themselves.
-Insurance companies are also known for using intimidation and misleading tactics in an attempt to get an individual to accept an unfair offer.
+Insurance companies are also known for using intimidation and misleading tactics to get an individual to accept an unfair offer.